sgm0783/Agama/README.md

 ```
 For Mac use ./binary_artifacts_mac.sh.
 Note that we do not use the standard downloadable komodo executables, the version in VerusCoin/VerusCoin has to be used and the src/komodod and src/komodo-cli build outputs have to be manually patched into assets/bin/osx.
-3) install the electron packager and prebuilt - note the ugly unsafe-perm and allow-root stuff for the prebuilt electron.
+3) install the electron packager and prebuilt - note the ugly unsafe-perm for the electron-prebuilt.
 ```shell
 sudo npm install electron-packager -g npm install electron-prebuilt -g --unsafe-perm=true